Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 EMP adds the following custom actions to the [trigger action](https://stardewvalleywiki.com/Modding:Trigger_actions) system.

 ### Log Message
-The `Esca.EMP_LogMessage` action allows content pack mods to add messages to the SMAPI log.
+The `Esca.EMP_LogMessage` action allows content pack mods to add messages to the SMAPI console and log file.

 The action uses this format: `"Esca.EMP_LogMessage <log level> <message>"`